jon-jacky/home/design.md

 13 Mar 2021  <a name="13-Mar-2021"></a>

-- <https://www.volver.ca/genres/> - "An appointment-only record store ...
+- <https://www.volver.ca/> - "An appointment-only record store ...
   You browse online and pick up in person.
 I do not ship."

-  Use your browser's *Find* function to search for a genre, for example *jazz*.
-Click on any album cover to enlarge and see both sides, liner notes and more.
+  Click on any album cover to enlarge, sometimes see both sides, liner notes and more.

 11 Mar 2021  <a name="11-Mar-2021"></a>